Rockawear/vagrant_kube/k8s_builder/README.md

 Role Name
 =========

-This role will setup kubernetes cluster with nodes
+This role will setup kubernetes cluster with all nodes from a given inventory

 Requirements
 ------------